 Bootleg LPs are a relic of the past.
 They are a snapshot of a time long before box sets, and even longer before digital camera and smartphone footage could be available on YouTube before the show was over.
 One's favourite bands had released very few official live albums (if any at all), and fans had an insatiable urge to hear more.

 Some of the bootlegs were sourced from soundboard recordings (usually studio outtakes or FM radio broadcasts), but most were sourced from concert tapes recorded from the audience.
 It took quite a lot of effort to tape shows in the 1970s, as the gear was bulkier than today's comparatively more compact options (not to mention much more expensive, as were the batteries).

 The first Queen bootleg came out in 1975, an American title called Sheetkeeckers.
 Other US-pressed titles to follow in the next couple years would include The Royal American Tour 1975, Command Performance, Rogues And Scandals, and P.N.W.
 Japanese bootlegs also began emerging in the mid '70s, with the earliest titles being Kimono My Place Live, Invite You To A Night At The Budokan, Lazing On A Sunday Evening, and Free In The Park.
 All of these remain collectible to this day.

 By the 1980s one could connect with other fans through record collecting magazines to trade cassette tapes via snail mail, and dozens of Queen shows were soon making the rounds.
 But it was still the bootleg LPs that often provided the best sound quality of shows - as long as you managed to find the earlier pressings!
-Some of the LPs released decades ago remain definitive versions of Queen shows, like Copenhagen 1977 and many of the early Japanese dates.
+Some of the LPs released decades ago remain definitive versions of Queen shows, like Copenhagen 1977 and some of the early Japanese dates.